 If you make your own cheese from the milk provided by the goats and cows on your homestead, the chickens will think it is Christmas day if you share the leftover whey, or even soured milk with them.

 Plant some roots for the chickens to help them boost their carbohydrate intake – which is essential to both quality and quantity of laid eggs.
 Roots suggested to cultivate for chickens include: yams, ginger, sweet potatoes, radishes, garlic (small amounts) and turnips.

 Use 5-gallon buckets or baby pools to grow rice if you do not have a natural area on your homestead conducive to cultivating rice.
 The chickens and other poultry birds can eat cooked white or brown rice but should not be fed uncooked rice.

-There are many ways to feed your chickens for free or nearly free without reducing the amount of nutrients they need to remain healthy, put on weight, and lay magnificent eggs.
+There are many ways to feed your chickens without buying feed or nearly free without reducing the amount of nutrients they need to remain healthy, put on weight, and lay magnificent eggs.